-Looking to request a tax appeal with the IRS? don’t know where to start? contact the tax professionals at Sheppard Law Offices.
+Looking to request a tax appeal with the IRS?
+Don’t know where to start?

 Generally speaking, any adjustments made by the IRS can be appealed.
-This includes any disallowing of deductions or credits, penalties, and interests added to your tax bill, tax liens, levies or seizures announced by the IRS.
-You can also appeal installment payment agreements and even Offers in Compromise offers.
+This includes any disallowing of deductions or credits, penalties, and interests added to your tax bill, tax liens, levies, or seizures announced by the IRS.
+You can also appeal installment payment agreements and even Offers in Compromise.

 Basically, any notice you receive from the IRS stating any changes with your tax-related business that includes an explanation of your rights to appeal can be appealed.
-Keep in mind that as it is an appeal, you must have a valid argument as to why you disagree with the decisions made by the IRS and have evidence backing up your argument in order for the appeals office to rule in favor of you.
+Keep in mind that as it is an appeal, you must have a valid argument as to why you disagree with the decisions made by the IRS and have evidence backing up your argument in order for the appeals office to rule in your favor.

 To request a tax appeal, you must draft a formal letter of appeal stating your disagreement with the decisions made with regards to your taxes and prove why you disagree.
 Then, mail the letter of appeal to the same address stated in the letter explaining your appeals rights.

 If the case is not resolved when it is sent to the IRS and your reasoning has validity, then the appeal will be sent to the appeals office for further consideration.
-When requesting for a tax appeal, you can either represent yourself on the appeal or have a professional represent you.
-If choosing the latter and you would like only your representative to deal with the situation, you must fill out Form 2848.
+When requesting a tax appeal, you can either represent yourself on the appeal or have a professional tax attorney represent you.
+If choosing the latter and you would like only your representative to deal with the situation, you must fill out Form 2848 (Instructions).

-In most cases, a formal written protest is required for all request for appeals.
+In most cases, a formal written protest is required for all tax appeal requests.
 In the request, you must provide the following: